Preparing for Graduate School

 Prepare During Your Freshman Year

-- Attend workshops, tutorials, guest speakers and campus presenters.
+- Attend workshops, tutorials, guest speaker events and campus presentations.

-- Establish a solid GPA of at least 3.0.
+- Establish a GPA of at least 3.0.

 Prepare During Your Sophomore Year